-How to Fix Sluggish Performance by Restoring in Windows 10
+How to fix sluggish performance by restoring in Windows 10

 If you think an app, system driver, or an update for Windows is making your computer perform worse, restoring it to an earlier point in time might fix the problem.

-Restoring your computer to an earlier point won’t affect your files and documents, but remove apps, systems drivers, and updates and undo recent changes after the restore point was created.
+It’s important to note that restoring your computer won’t affect your files and documents, but it will remove any apps, systems drivers, and updates that were installed after the restore point was created.

 A new restore point takes place between 7 to 14 days.